OVERVIEW

 Fourth Planet and Fifth Element PROCLUS [ Commentary on the

-Timaeus of Plato ]: "For through analogy the universe is completely
+Timaeus of Plato ]: "For through analogy the universe is

 rendered one, this having the power of making things that are divided